Kärcher Pressure washer K 2 Power Control Home

 Pressure washer K 2 Power Control Home

-With support from the application consultant in the app – the Kärcher K 2 Power Control pressure washer for cleaning items such as bicycles, garden tools or garden furniture, including Home Kit.
+With support from the application consultant in the app: The Kärcher K 2 Power Control pressure washer for cleaning bicycles, garden tools or garden furniture, for example, including Home Kit.

-The Kärcher Home & Garden app turns every user into a cleaning expert – and makes possible more thorough cleaning results with the Kärcher K 2 Power Control pressure washer.
+The Kärcher Home & Garden app turns every user into a cleaning expert – and makes possible a more thorough cleaning result with the Kärcher K 2 Power Control pressure washer.
 The app contains the helpful application consultant who assists the user with practical tips and tricks for every cleaning task.
-The app also offers a comprehensive service including information on the device, the application and the Kärcher Service Portal.
-The K 2 Power Control Home including Home Kit with the T 1 surface cleaner and 500 ml of "Patio & Deck" detergent provides splash-free cleaning of larger areas.
-The device is equipped with a high-pressure gun and two spray lances with a Quick Connect adapter.
+The app also offers a comprehensive service including information on the device, the application and the Kärcher Service portal.
+The K 2 Power Control Home including Home Kit with the T 1 surface cleaner and the "Patio & Deck" detergent (500 ml) provide splash-free cleaning of larger areas.
+The device is equipped with a high-pressure gun and two spray lances with Quick Connect adapter.
 The pressure level can be set directly on the Click Vario Power spray lance – for maximum control in every cleaning task.
-The device also has a height-adjustable telescopic handle for comfortable transport and storage, a suction hose for effortless application of detergents, practical holders for accessories, a high-pressure gun and cord, as well as a five-metre hose.
+The device also has a height-adjustable telescopic handle for comfortable transport and storage, a suction hose for effortless application of detergents, practical holders for accessories, high-pressure gun and cable, as well as a 6 metre hose.

 Features and benefits